dyva101/AnaliseOrcamento/README.md

 ### Docs

-  - The documentation for the repository can be found at (insert link when ready), complementing the instructions in this document.
-It also includes the individual analyses performed by each team member, which make up the overall scope of the proposed Budget Analysis.
+  - The documentation for the repository can be found once you clone the repo, complementing the instructions in this document.

 ---